Roger-random/Sawppy_Rover/docs/Parts List.md

 ## Printed Parts
 To Build Sawppy the Rover, you will need to print the following parts.
 Quantities and notes are listed.

+You will need about 3kg of filament to print all the parts.

 | QTY | PART | NOTES |
 |:---:|:----:|:-----:|
 | 88 | Clip2n125 | Print a few extra for spares |